brianlong/api.messagelab.net/schemas/messages.md

 HTTP Status Code 200 OK or 401 Unauthorized.

 Messages are immutable, so PUT (edit) and DELETE (delete) are not supported.
+Only the recipients can read Messages.